-Akin to the other Universal Studios parks, rides based on famous movie franchises are found all around the place..
+Akin to the other Universal Studios parks, the main attractions are the rides based on famous movie franchises.

-Opening and business hours in the park actually vary and change by month, so it is important to check the different dates of time for the specific month in which you plan to be in Osaka.
+- Opening hours: Opening and business hours in the park actually vary and change by month, so it is important to check the website for more specific details.

-Hattori Ryokuchi Park is a large park comprised of, as well as surrounded by, several steep and exquisite hills as well as mountainous terrain, and is located in the northern part of Osaka.
+Hattori Ryokuchi Park is a large park comprised of several steep and exquisite hills as well as mountainous terrain, and is located in the northern part of Osaka.

-The setting and true aesthetics of this park is a bit rustic when compared to the booming nightlife of Osaka and other Japanese cities as a whole.
+The setting and true aesthetics of this park are a bit rustic when compared to the booming nightlife of Osaka and other Japanese cities as a whole.

-It is truly beautiful and peaceful with elegant and expertly designed fountains, with playgrounds for children to enjoy.
+It is truly beautiful and peaceful with elegant fountains and playgrounds for children to enjoy.

 It should come as no surprise that many locals, and sometimes tourists, use this park to relieve stress and achieve the ultimate relaxation time.

-Tennis courts and horse riding centres are readily available for those looking for more of a thrill and exercise.
+Tennis courts and horse riding centers are readily available for those looking for more of a thrill.

 The park generally stays open at all times, as there are so many activities to experience and enjoy.

-The castle was constructed in 1583, but was destroyed shortly after by the Tokugawa.
+It’s one of the oldest of its kind, constructed in 1583.
+But it was destroyed shortly after by the Tokugawa.